jro31/jethro-codes/_articles/projects/jethro-codes.md

 My reasoning for creating this app was fairly simple.

-At this point, [jethrowilliams.com](https://jethrowilliams.com/) was already online, and that was my sort of… front page, if you will.
+At this point, [jethrowilliams.com](https://jethrowilliams.com/) was already online, and that was my sort of... front page.

 If I want to give someone a very quick overview of exactly what it is I do, and how they can contact me, then I can direct them to jethrowilliams.com.
 And for the majority of people, that’s going to be enough.

-However, this front-page doesn’t allow me to go into any depth on the code I create because most people, especially non-technical people, just won’t care.
+However, this front-page doesn’t allow me to go into any depth on the code I create because most people, especially non-technical people, just don’t care.

 So I wanted a place, partly for my own benefit because I find it insightful to have to explain something in a manner that others can understand, where I can go into more depth on the code that I write.